arescentral/arescentral.org/content/antares/contributing/patching.rst

     branch of the repository.
 2. Your code conforms to the `style guidelines`_.
 3. You have run the tests, and all of them pass.
-4. If you've never committed to Antares before, your first commit must add your name and contact information to the ``AUTHORS`` file.
-That commit's description must state your intent to license your work on Antares under the |lgpl3|.
-That commit must be a parent of subsequent commits.

 If you've fixed a bug, it would be great to add a test to prevent regressions in the future.
 If you do add a test, consider ordering your